A Journey of Innovation and Invention – The Coming of Reverse Trikes

 Are Reverse Trikes Safer than Forward Trikes?

 Counter Steering or Push Steering is the safest and best method to steer and turn a motorcycle at speeds over 20km/h and is the safest method to avoid an obstacle.
+Likewise, it stands to reason that a Tilting Reverse Trike will lean into a bend, rather than “Push-Pull Steer” which could potentially put the bike into a spin.

 In conclusion, having a greater contact patch on the front steering combined with the safer method of counter steering, make Tilting Reverse Trikes safer than either Rigid or Tilting Forward Trikes.